 Even the country's secularist opposition party demanded the pope apologize before his visit to Turkey, which has long been one of the least ostensibly religious of Muslim countries.

 recall his ambassador to the Vatican in protest.
 [One wonders, when will George Bush, president of a country with thousands of Moslem citizens, do the same?]

 "Ali Achour is recalled for consultations as from Sunday following offensive remarks by Pope Benedict about Islam and Muslims," the official MAP news agency quoted a foreign ministry statement as saying.

 What's particularly amazing is that a Catholic pope would ever, ever, ever dare to criticize another religion -- any other religion -- for spreading itself though the use of violence.
 Excuse the fuck me?
 The Catholic church, which burned at the least tens of thousands of women suspected of being witches?
 The Catholic church, which conducted crusades against Moslems for daring to, you know, be Moslems?
 The Catholic Church that killed Native Americans on both continents for daring to, you know, not be Catholics?
 The Catholic Church that fomented wars for hundreds of years all over Europe against people for daring to, you know, be Protestants?
 The Catholic Church that visibly and undeniably supported George Bush, insane xian warmonger, over John Kerry, mass-going Catholic?
 That Catholic church?
-The pope of that church imagines that he can go around ragging on other religions for using violence?
+The pope of that church imagines that he can go around ragging on other religions for using violence?Bwhahahahahahahhahahahahahahahahha!